 I'll show a detailed example of where this number comes from in a moment.
 But generally speaking it's how many results show up when you search that keyword on Amazon.

 This doesn't mean that if there are thousands of competing products you can't do well in that category.

 But if you find something with less competitors that is typically good thing.

 This just means that ranking organically should be easier, since you have less products to compete with.

 Finally, the last column I take note of is the CPR Total Giveaways.

-The “CPR” stands for “Cerebro Product Rank” formula, which gives you an estimate of how many sales you'd need to make over an 8 day period of time in order to rank on page 1 for that keyword.
+The "CPR" stands for "Cerebro Product Rank" formula.
+This gives you an estimate of how many sales you'd need to make over an 8 day period of time in order to rank on page 1 for that keyword.